-11) Collapsable Backpack: Once again this folding light weight backpack is perfect in traveling light and providing full functionality.
-The Hikpro bag is light weight, but durable enough to carry the cameras and other supplies we might need on a day trip.
+11) Collapsible Backpack: Once again this folding lightweight backpack is perfect for traveling light and providing full functionality.
+The Hikpro bag is light weight, but durable enough to carry the cameras and other supplies we might need for a day trip.

 12) Sandals: I like Tevas because they are comfortable, durable, and don’t weigh a ton like other comparable footwear brands.